jaspervbeveren/MSc-Thesis/README.md

 The files and script in this repository ontribute to the constrution of the workflow as explained in the thesis report.
 The repository is sorted according to the framework in the methodologies and can also be found in the map MSc-Thesis or see the figure below.

+If the user wants to dowload the files it's recommended to use Visual Studio Code (https://code.visualstudio.com/).
+This is not a necessity, it just makes it easier.

 For more information regarding the models used there can be reffered to their online documentation as linked below:

 Wflow: https://deltares.github.io/hydromt_wflow/latest/#